-Supranational subsidies to improve Access in the private sector: Evidence from a Malaria
+Improving Access To Malaria

+Medicine Through Private-

+Sector Subsidies In Seven

-Medicine subsidy program In 7 African Countries
+African Countries

 Abstract

-Improving access to quality-assured artemisinin combination therapies (QAACTs) is an important component of malaria control.
-The Affordable Medicines Facility – malaria (AMFm) was launched as eight national scale pilot programs in seven countries in 2010.
-The program aimed to decrease malaria morbidity and delay the development of drug resistance by increasing QAACT use while decreasing use of other treatments.
-We collected data on price and retail markups on antimalarial medicines from 19,625 private for-profit retail outlets before and 6-15 months after program implementation.
-We found that QAACT prices decreased by US$1.28-4.34 and absolute retail markups on QAACTs decreased by US$0.31-1.03, in six of the eight pilots.
-Prices and markups on other antimalarial classes also changed over the evaluation period, but not to the same extent.
-In all but two pilots, we found evidence that there was further scope for price reductions.
-These findings demonstrate that supranational subsidies can dramatically reduce retail prices of health commodities, but concerns about the ability of distribution chain actors to capture subsidies may warranted.
-Recommended retail prices (RRPs) may be an effective mechanism for controlling market power.
+Improving access to quality-assured artemisinin combination therapies (ACTs) is an important component of malaria control in low- and middle-income countries.
+In 2010 the Global Fund to Fight AIDS, Tuberculosis, and Malaria launched the Affordable Medicines Facility—malaria (AMFm) project in seven African countries.
+The goal of the project was to decrease malaria morbidity and delay drug resistance by increasing the use of ACTs, primarily through subsidies intended to reduce costs.
+We collected data on price and retail markups on antimalarial medicines from 19,625 private for-profit retail outlets before and 6–15 months after the program's implementation.
+We found that in six of the AMFm's pilot programs, prices for quality-assured ACTs decreased by US$1.28–4.34 and absolute retail markups on these therapies decreased by US$0.31–1.03.
+Prices and markups on other classes of antimalarials also changed during the evaluation period, but not to the same extent.
+In all but two of the pilot programs, we found evidence for further scope for price reductions.
+Thus, concerns may be warranted that distributors are capturing subsidies instead of passing them on to consumers.
+These findings demonstrate that supranational subsidies can dramatically reduce retail prices of health commodities and that recommended retail prices communicated to a wide audience may be an effective mechanism for controlling market power.

-Introduction

-In many low- and middle-income countries, patients frequently seek treatment for serious illnesses like malaria, diarrhea and tuberculosis in the private for-profit sector, where treatment quality and are key constraints.
-Subsidies for high-quality medicines have been a prominent strategy for improving treatment outcomes in the private for-profit sector.
-A key concern with this type of intervention is that subsidies are not passed through to patients and are instead ‘captured’ by wholesalers and retailers.
+In many low- and middle-income countries, patients frequently seek treatment for serious illnesses such as malaria, diarrhea, and tuberculosis in the private for-profit sector, where treatment quality may vary and treatment is more expensive than in the public sector.
+Subsidies for high-quality medicines for certain diseases have been a prominent global health strategy for improving treatment outcomes in the private for-profit sector in these countries.
+A key concern with this type of intervention is that subsidies are not passed along to patients in the form of lower prices for preferred medications in the private sector but instead are "captured" before they can get to patients by wholesalers and retailers, who use the subsidies to earn "supernormal" profits.

-This paper examines the largest initiative of this kind to date, the Affordable Medicines Facility – malaria (AMFm), to examine whether there was evidence that suppliers were capturing the subsidy to earn super-normal profits.
-It examines whether there was potential for prices of subsidized medicines to be reduced further through greater adherence to recommended retail prices (RRPs) and through further reductions in retail markups.
+To determine whether suppliers were capturing the subsidy intended to benefit patients, we analyzed Affordable Medicines Facility—malaria (AMFm), the largest subsidy program to date for the private sector of low- and middle-income countries.
+This article examines whether there is potential for further reductions in the prices of subsidized medicines through greater adherence to recommended retail prices and through further reductions in retail markups.

-Background On Malaria Treatment And AMFm
+Malaria Treatment And AMFm

-Malaria is the fifth leading cause of years of life lost from premature mortality (1).
-Improving access to first-line treatments, artemisinin combination therapies (ACTs), is critical to malaria control.
+Malaria is the fifth leading cause of years of life lost from premature mortality.[1]
+Improving access to first-line treatments known as artemisinin combination therapies (ACTs) is critical to malaria control.

-Even though ACTs are provided for free in the public sectors of many countries, ACT use remains low, due to unreliable public sector supplies and long distances to facilities.
-In private for-profit outlets, where malaria treatment is frequently sought, less-effective medicines are widely available and substantially cheaper than ACTs (2, 3).
+Even though ACTs are provided for free in the public sectors of many low-income countries, use of these therapies remains low because of unreliable public-sector supplies and the long distances patients must travel to facilities to obtain the therapies.
+In private for-profit outlets, where patients frequently seek malaria treatment, less-effective medicines are widely available and substantially cheaper than ACTs.[2,3]